Nawal El Saadawi: Writing

 Saadawi began writing early in her career.
 Her earliest writings include a selection of short stories entitled I Learned Love (1957) and her first novel, Memoirs of a Woman Doctor (1958).
 She subsequently wrote numerous novels and short stories and a personal memoir, Memoir from the Women's Prison (1986).
-Saadawi has been published in a number of anthologies, and her work has been translated from the original Arabic into more than 30 languages, including English, French, German, Spanish, Portuguese, Swedish, Norwegian, Danish, Italian, Dutch, Finnish, Indonesian, Japanese, Persian, Turkish, Urdu and others.
+Saadawi has been published in a number of anthologies, and her work has been translated from the original Arabic into more than 30 languages.

 In 1972, she published her first work of non-fiction, Women and Sex, which evoked the antagonism of highly placed political and theological authorities.
 It also led to her dismissal at the Ministry of Health.
 Other works include The Hidden Face of Eve, God Dies by the Nile, The Circling Song, Searching, The Fall of the Imam (described as "a powerful and moving exposé of the horrors that women and children can be exposed to by the tenets of faith"), and Woman at Point Zero.

 Many have criticised her work The Hidden Face of Eve on claims that she was writing for the "critical foreigner".
-The original title of the book, directly translated into english was "The Naked Face of the Arab Woman" and many chapters have been removed from the english edition of the book, when compared to the arabic original.
+The original title of the book, directly translated into English was "The Naked Face of the Arab Woman" and many chapters have been removed from the English edition of the book, when compared to the Arabic original.

 She contributed the piece "When a woman rebels" to the 1984 anthology Sisterhood Is Global, edited by Robin Morgan, and was a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby, which included her essay "About Me in Africa—Politics and Religion in my Childhood".

 Saadawi's novel Zeina was published in Lebanon in 2009.
 The French translation was published under the pseudonym Nawal Zeinab el Sayed, using her mother's maiden name.

 Saadawi spoke fluent English in addition to her native Egyptian Arabic.
 As she wrote in Arabic, she saw the question of translation into English or French as "a big problem" linked to the fact that "the colonial capitalist powers are mainly English- or French-speaking....
 I am still ignored by big literary powers in the world, because I write in Arabic, and also because I am critical of the colonial, capitalist, racist, patriarchal mindset of the super-powers."

 Her book Mufakirat Tifla fi Al-Khamisa wa Al-Thamaneen (A Notebook of an 85-year-old Girl), based on excerpts from her journal, was published in 2017.